-Select Measure-driven and click OK.

-After the selected database samples are analyzed, you are presented with the Standard Measures Report (SMR).
+- Select Entire transcript and click OK. - After the selected database samples are analyzed, you are presented with the Standard Measures Report (SMR).

 Information about the transcript is displayed in the upper left-hand corner of the report.
 The database information is displayed in the upper right-hand corner of the report.
-The Database menu → Standard Measures Report contains the same measures as the Analyze menu → Standard Measures Report.
-The difference is, in this report, Carter's sample is compared to the 82 agematched samples, and for some measures, 40 samples equated by the same number of total words selected from the reference database.
+The Database menu \rightarrow Standard Measures Report contains the same measures as the Analyze menu \rightarrow Standard Measures Report.
+The difference is, in this report, Carter's sample is compared to the 82 agematched samples selected from the reference database.